Electrochemically induced Asymmetry:

 B) A second goal of the project concerns the use of chiral metal matrices for enantioselective separation.
 We’ve succeeded so far in integrating these metals into microfluidic channels and use these modified channels as intrinsically chiral stationary phases for the microseparation of mixtures of enantiomers (Angew.
 Chem.
 Int.
 Ed.
 58 (2019) 3471); Cover; Press release )

 C) The third important challenge is to adapt these new materials for enantioselective synthesis and push the enantiomeric excess (% ee) into regions of practical interest.
 Prochiral molecules can undergo electron transfer in principle anywhere in the metal matrix or at its outer surface and not only in the imprinted cavities.
 We were able to circumvent this problem by performing the enantioselective synthesis using potential pulses.
 This strategy turned out to be very successful, allowing us to reach unexpected % ee values of over 90%.
 Such a selectivity is unprecedented in chiral electrosynthesis and also constitutes a change of paradigm in heterogeneous chiral synthesis (Nature Comm.
 8 (2017) 2087; Press release ).
+Very recently we were also able to optimize the enantiomeric excess by a selective protection concept at the outermost surface of the electrodes based on self-assembled monolayers (Chem.
+Sci.
+13 (2022) 2339) and by improve the stability of the electrodes by extending the approach to metal alloys (Nat.
+Commun.
+12 (2021)1314).

 In the frame of this part of the project our objective is to push the limits of the concept of bipolar electrochemistry and the corresponding progress we already made is illustrated by a few highlights.